welteki/docs.actuated.dev/docs/prepare-macos-base.md

     ```

     When setup finishes, leave the `oobe` command running.
 Open a second
-    Terminal, install the GitHub Actions runner into the base image, then shut
+    Terminal, install Apple's Command Line Tools and the GitHub Actions runner
-    down the VM:
+    into the base image, then shut down the VM:

     ```bash
     ~/.actuated/bin/agent base provision \